Congressional App Challenge

-The Congressional App Challenge is open to all students in the 8th Congressional District of Ohio who meet the eligibility requirements, regardless of coding experience.
+The Congressional App Challenge is open to all students who reside in the 8th Congressional District of Ohio and who meet the eligibility requirements, regardless of coding experience.
 Students of all skill levels are encouraged to participate and learn how to create their own apps.
-The registration period is from June 4th to September 10th.
-Students must then submit their app via www.CongressionalAppChallenge.us during the Competition Submission Period that ends on October 15, 2018.
+The preferred student registration period is from June 5th to September 10th.
+Students must then submit their app via www.CongressionalAppChallenge.us during the Competition Submission Period that ends on November 1, 2019.

-A panel will judge applicants on the following criteria:
+A panel will judge applicants based on the following criteria: